 After cooling completely out of the oven, let the pie spend a little time in the refrigerator.
 You know, just chilling.

 Pie Baking Essentials

-If you do like to bake pies (or know someone who does) I found some really cute pie plates you might want to check out too.
-Just click on the blue highlighted description if you want more information.
+If you do like to bake pies (or know someone who does) I found some really cute plates and dishes you should check out, too.
+Just click on one of the photos below to shop!